 Exploring My Son Sanctuary In Hoi An, Vietnam

-Approximately an hour drive outside of the busy tourist city of Hoi An is My Son.
-Located within the village of Duy Phu the complex stretches out two kilometers withing a valley and is surrounded by mountain ranges.
+Approximately an hour’s drive outside of the busy tourist city of Hoi An is My Son Ruins.
+Located within the village of Duy Phu the complex stretches out two kilometers within a valley and is surrounded by mountain ranges.

-There are basically three options of how to get to My Son from Hoi An; either motorbike, taxi or on an organized tour.
+There are basically three options to get to My Son from Hoi An.

 Riding A Motorbike To My Son Sanctuary

 The roads within Hoi An may be okay to drive.
-Though, venture out onto rural roads and be prepared for massive trucks, potholes and questionable driving techniques.
+However, venture out onto rural roads and be prepared for massive trucks, potholes, and questionable driving techniques.

-Before deciding whether or not riding a motorbike to My Son I recommend checking out Nomadasaurus post in which he drove with directions, as well as PsychoTravellers video on her not so pleasant experience riding there.
+Before deciding whether or not to ride a motorbike to My Son I recommend checking out Nomadasaurus post in which he drove with directions, as well as PsychoTravellers video on her not-so-pleasant experience riding there.

 Hiring A Taxi To Visit My Son

-Just with all taxis in Vietnam and Asia, agree on a price with the driver beforehand.
+Just with all taxis in Vietnam and Asia, make sure to agree on a price with the driver beforehand.